PhilSchools/ZohoCliqBot_with_OpenAiIntegration/README.md

 ---

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

----

 ## Disclaimer

 Use at your own risk and be mindful of any data you submit to the OpenAI API, which is governed by OpenAI's own terms of service.
 Always safeguard confidential information.
 OpenAi API costs money to use, and will require a payment method to be set up and credits to be added, be mindful of your usage and the costs involved.